Qvelee/cub3D/README.md

 ### Usage

 Program requires 1 argument - map file.
-For example, for test mode run `cub3d maps/basic_map.cub`.
+For example, for basic mode run `cub3d maps/basic_map.cub`.

 Use `W`, `A`, `S`, `D` to move across the map and mouse or numpad arrows to move camera.
 `Esc` to exit.